mmoya26/dollarguard/README.md

 Personal project to learn Angular and back-end development.

 :fire: [Live site](https://dollarguard.pages.dev/login)
-##  Currently working on: Responsiveness & UI Updates
+##  Currently working on: Integrating custom categories for each user

-##  Todo: Expense Form (not high priority)

-- Add character count to notes text input field

-- Remove outline from date field when clicking away

-- Remove the ability to click in the month title to navigate the calendar

-- Fix bug where if user leaves category option clicked error message displays

-- Allow cents expenses

 ##  Todo in general

+- Figure out how to handle when users delete a category that have exisiting expenses tied to the deleted category

 - Add loading state while retrieving user years for year selection component